sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 published: true
 ---

 We're introducing a new way to search code at Sourcegraph with structural code search.
+Structural code search lets you match nested expressions and whole code blocks that can be difficult or awkward to match using regular expressions.

 ## What _is_ structural code search?